Projects

 U.S. Department of Health and Human Services, Administration for Children and Families, Office of Planning, Research, and Evaluation

-The Head Start REACH project seeks to understand how Head Start programs connect with and support families experiencing adversities.
+The Head Start REACH project studied how Head Start programs connect with and support families experiencing adversities.

-Mathematica and Brazelton Touchpoints Center are conducting this project under contract with the Office of Planning, Research, and Evaluation (OPRE), within the Administration for Children and Families, U.S. Department of Health and Human Services.
-The project focuses on understanding the characteristics of families facing adversities, including those served by Head Start and those eligible but not enrolled.
-It highlights community, program, and policy factors that could shape programs’ recruitment, selection, enrollment, and retention approaches and engagement of families with the program.
+Mathematica and Brazelton Touchpoints Center conducted this project under contract with the Office of Planning, Research, and Evaluation (OPRE), within the Administration for Children and Families, U.S. Department of Health and Human Services.
+The project focused on understanding the characteristics of families facing adversities, including those served by Head Start and those eligible but not enrolled.
+It highlighted community, program, and policy factors that could shape programs' recruitment, selection, enrollment, and retention approaches and engagement of families with the program.

-The project involves a literature synthesis to assess the knowledge base on how Head Start programs recruit, select, enroll, and retain especially vulnerable families; the development of a conceptual framework; a secondary analysis of existing data sets leading to interactive national maps of Head Start program locations; and a qualitative case study of Head Start programs, staff, community partners, and parents .
-The culmination of the project will directly help programs by providing a toolkit for use by federal, state, and/or local agencies and programs that builds capacity to connect and engage with vulnerable families.
+The project involved a literature synthesis to assess the knowledge base on how Head Start programs recruit, select, enroll, and retain families experiencing adversities; the development of a conceptual framework; a secondary analysis of existing data sets leading to interactive national maps of Head Start program locations; and a qualitative case study of Head Start programs, staff, community partners, and parents.
+Together, these components informed the design of a large-scale, mixed-methods study that generated evidence and insights to directly inform how programs connect and engage with families experiencing adversities.
+Findings from the study emphasized the importance of forming partnerships with community agencies to better reach and support these families.

 Related Staff